nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 }
 ```

-We'd need to generate this blob dynamically to fetch across sections and relate them all to the same course.
+I'd need to generate this blob dynamically to fetch across sections and relate them all to the same course.
 For the most part, this didn't seem too bad. `Term` would obviously change, and I knew what the possible values would be. `SubjectAreaCode`, `CatalogNumber`, and `Path` were just strings that needed to be formatted from a subject area/course number. `IsRoot` seemed to always be true across the requests I tested; similarly, `SequenceNumber` was always null and `SessionGroup` was always `%`. `MultiListedClassFlag` just limited the result to being a multi-listed class, but multi-listed classes were still listed when it was `"n"`, so I could always keep it at `"n"`.

 The tricky properties would be `model` and `ClassNumber`.

 For `model`, the challenge was that every value was unique among the requests I tested and I had no idea how it was created.
 It took me a lot of time playing with strings and formatting before I discovered that the token was just a [Base64](https://en.wikipedia.org/wiki/Base64) encoding of the course subject area and number. (`MDExMSAgICBDT01TQ0kwMTEx` decodes to `0111 COMSCI0111`.)

 For `ClassNumber`, there was a more subtle issue.
 There are some courses in UCLA that have variable topics.
-In the computer science department, these courses are usually numbered 188; the number varies by department.
-In the management department, I found something interesting:
+In the Computer Science department, these courses are usually numbered 188; the number varies by department.
+In the Management department, I found something interesting:

 ![Two sections of "Applying Science of Happiness to Life Desgin".](./mgmt-298d.png)